Educational Articles

 Posted By Marty Hughes, DC

-A neuroma is a thickening, or enlargement, of a nerve segment.
+A neuroma is the thickening, or enlargement, of a nerve segment.
 Neuromas can develop in any part of the body, states Dr. Ray McClanahan, a natural sports...
 Read more

 Comments